expresspigeon/blog/src/content/posts/2014/11-reasons-to-never-purchase-an-email-list.md

 *Let’s take a look at 11 reasons you should never purchase an email list...*

-**Reason \#1: For-sale lists are built through questionable collection methods.** Think about it.
+### Reason \#1: For-sale lists are built through questionable collection methods

+Think about it.
 Reputable companies would never sell their email lists.
 So where do vendors acquire email addresses to generate for-sale lists?
 One such method is banner ad deceit.
 If you've ever been prompted to "Win an iPad" or "Claim Your Free Vacation", you've